Best Crunchbase Alternatives ($99/Mo for Data Everyone Scrapes) in 2026

 - No free tier or self-serve option; requires demo and sales process

-- Enterprise-oriented interface can feel complex for simple queries
+- Enterprise-oriented interface can feel heavy for simple queries

 - Coverage gaps in pre-seed and pre-revenue startups

-Best for: Corporate strategy teams, corporate venture arms, and large VC firms that need predictive analytics and structured market intelligence.
+Best for: Corporate strategy teams, corporate venture arms, and large VC firms that need predictive analytics.
+For sharing the market maps and research reports you build from CB Insights, Peony's data rooms add watermarking and screenshot protection to prevent leaks.

-vs. Crunchbase: CB Insights is a strategic intelligence platform; Crunchbase is a company database.
-CB Insights answers "what will happen?" while Crunchbase answers "what has happened?" — different tools for different questions.
+vs. Crunchbase: CB Insights answers "what will happen?" while Crunchbase answers "what has happened?"
+Different tools for different questions.

 What it is: Amsterdam-based startup and venture capital data platform with the deepest coverage of European tech ecosystems.